 - Installing software or running programs that have not been installed by the library.

+This policy applies to both the library’s computers and any devices you connect to the wireless network.
 We expect people to use good judgment concerning their activities and what is displayed on the screen.
 The intent is to allow as much access to information as possible, while respecting the right of everyone to enjoy his or her visit to the library.
-By using the computers of the library, the computer user agrees to comply with the policies contained here.
+By using the library’s network, the computer user agrees to comply with the policies contained here.

 Violations: For the most part, the library staff is confident that these policies will serve as sufficient guidelines for most people.
 It is not within the policy for staff to specifically monitor the use of the library’s computers.
 However, when a patron is viewing images which others find offensive they will be reminded of the library’s public setting and asked to consider the needs of others.
-When library staff observes activities which are of a disruptive nature, the patron will be directed to discontinue these activities.
-Failure to comply with these policies may result in revocations of computer privileges.
+The patron will be directed to discontinue these activities.
+Failure to comply with these policies will result in revocations of computer privileges.
 In the most extreme circumstances, patrons violating these policies may be required to leave the library and may be banned from the library for a period of time as determined by the library director.
 Banned patrons will be charged with trespassing by the police if they return to the library.

-Assistance and Training: Library staff are not able to provide in-depth training on the use of the computers and programs.
+Assistance and training: Library staff is not able to provide in-depth training on the use of the computers and programs.
 Staff will, however, provide some informal assistance (typically five minutes) to individuals.